How could an episodic content strategy benefit your business?

 One example is talk show style content.
 Here you might be joined by a guest or perhaps have a panel discussing a particular topic every week.
 You could host it in podcast, video or livestream form (which can be excellent for broadcasting to multiple channels at once.)

 A great example of this is TechSmith, who host a weekly livestream called The Visual Lounge.
 Presenter Matt Pierce is joined nearly every week by a guest to talk about a hot topic.
-This is streamed live across YouTube and their social platforms, and after gets repurposed into a podcast, a blog, and plenty of extra material for their social media channels.
+This is streamed live across YouTube and their social platforms, and after gets repurposed into a podcast episode, a blog post, and plenty of content for their social media channels.

 Another example is a behind-the-scenes show.
 This is almost like a reality show – and we know how much people love those!
 Drawing back the curtains on a regular basis and showing people what’s going on inside your business.